The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Methodology

 \subsection{Optimisation procedure}

-The goal of the algorithm is to find the solution that maximises possible shifts in the signal efficiency while maintaining the control measurements within their allowed range.
+The goal of the algorithm is to find the solution that maximises possible shifts in the signal efficiency while maintaining the control measurements within their allowed range, as defined in Eqs.~\ref{eq:M_constr} and \ref{eq:eff_constr}.
 This is achieved with an iterative procedure: \begin{itemize} \item[i)] the NN is pretrained as a simple classifier, \emph{i.e.} minimising the cross-entropy loss between channels; \item[ii)] for a given set of NN parameters $\theta$ the matrix $H$ is determined and the optimal values of the coefficients $\vec{\alpha}$ are calculated; \item[iii)] with the obtained values of $\vec{\alpha}$, the NN parameters are updated to improve the current solution; \end{itemize} with step ii) and iii) repeated for 1000 iterations.
-In each iteration the value of $e_s$ is recorded and the overall best solution is returned at the end of the procedure.
+In each iteration the value of $e_s$ is recorded and the solution that manifests the largest bias in the signal efficiency is returned at the end of the procedure.
 More details on the individual steps ii) and iii) are given in the next subsections.
 In general, mismodelling of the efficiency can result in both over and underestimation of the total signal efficiency.
 In the following, we focus on the minimisation of the signal efficiency; oppositely, in order to get the maximum allowed positive shift it will be sufficient to target $- e_s$ instead of $e_s$ in the minimisation process below.